CrateTools/Crate/README.md

 Any inaccuracies in Crate's database are ours, not Vfx Camera Database and Matchmove machine; corrections are welcome via the issue tracker, and significant ones will be reported back to the mentioned parent databases.

-# Recommended Apps that you can link to Crate´s right click "Open With" available on Crate Settings
+# Recommended Plugins that you can link to Crate´s right click menu

   Open RV
     https://github.com/AcademySoftwareFoundation/OpenRV